progressive-identity/uropa-ui/README.md

 ## Features

 - Generate a JSON file using the [UROPA format](https://github.com/uropa-project/uropa)
-- The UROPA format has been made with a legal team specialized in the [GDPR](https://gdpr-info.eu/)
+- The UROPA format has been made with legal experts specialised in data protection law
-- By using this format you are making sure to have a complete ROPA
+- By using this format you are making sure to have a complete and machine-readable ROPA (which mean it can be used by various software)
 - Help you fill your ROPAs faster with automatic completion or predefined models
 - Contains more than 10+ templates for you to start from (soon)
 - Multi-languages : English, French (soon), Spanish (soon)